Entrepreneurship in a Diverse World of “Glocal” Initiatives

 Papers in all areas of business and economics are invited.
-We especially invite those that explore the challenges of size and resources for economic growth and the role that business, governments and NGOs play in addressing these challenges.
+We especially invite those that explore “glocal” initiatives and their role in economic prosperity.
 All papers submitted must focus on the business or economic environment of Latin America or the Caribbean.
-Paper deadline submission is November 1, 2013.
+Paper deadline submission is November 1, 2014.

-BALAS publishes a conference Proceedings of the papers accepted and presented at the conference.
-In addition the Journal of Business Research and Academia / Revista Latinoamericana de Administración will publish special issues with the best papers of the BALAS 2014 conference.
+BALAS publishes a conference Proceedings of the papers accepted amd presented at the conference.
+In addition the Journal of Business Research and Academia / Revista Latinoamericana de Administración will publish special issues with the best papers of the BALAS 2015 conference.

 GENERAL LATIN AMERICAN BUSINESS TRACKS